Staying or jumping has to do with how the html is written on the blog post or website.

 <a href="http://changingdesigns.blogspot.com/">Denise Clenney's Changing Designs>

-" and the end bracket > you'll need to enter the following code: target="_blank"
+7. In the spot between the end quote " and the end bracket > you'll need to enter the following code: target="_blank"

 (There is a space before the word target.)